Blog author avatarScott Evans

 Fitness Centres or Sports Clubs

-For the sporty ones, these placements could involve assisting with fitness classes, helping maintain equipment, or even learning about the business side of sports.
-You'll learn about health and fitness, team working skills, and the importance of health and safety.
+Work experience here can involve assisting with fitness classes, helping maintain equipment, or even learning about the business side of sports.

 Travel Agencies